aiidateam/aiida-common-workflows/docs/source/workflows/base/relax.rst

   It accepts only the ‘insulator’ and ‘metal’ values.
   This input is relevant only for calculations on extended systems.
   In case such option is not specified, the calculation is assumed to be metallic which is the safest assumption.
-  An exact understanding of the difference between ‘insulator’ and ‘metal’ calculations for each supported quantum engine can be achieved reading the supplementary material of (doi paper).
+  An exact understanding of the difference between ‘insulator’ and ‘metal’ calculations for each supported quantum engine can be achieved reading the supplementary material of `S. P. Huber et al., npj Comput.
+Mater.
+7, 136 (2021)`_.
   It must be noted that several implementations ignore the passing of this option since do not require special input parameters for  ‘insulator’ or ‘metal’ calculations.
   To explore the supported electronic types for each implementation an inspection method is available: